-Kazakhstan, a landlocked country in Central Asia with a small European part, shares borders with Russia, China, Kyrgyzstan, Uzbekistan, and Turkmenistan, and has a Caspian Sea coastline.
-Astana is the capital, but Almaty is its largest cultural and commercial center.
-It is a significant country in the region due to its size and strategic location.
+Kazakhstan, officially the Republic of Kazakhstan, is a landlocked country in Central Asia with a small portion in Eastern Europe.
+It shares borders with Russia, China, Kyrgyzstan, Uzbekistan, and Turkmenistan, and has a coastline along the Caspian Sea.
+Astana is the capital city, while Almaty serves as the largest and primary cultural and commercial center.

-Abai Qunanbaiuly (1845–1904) died in 1904.
-He played a preeminent role in the development of modern literary Kazakh.
+Abai Qunanbaiuly, who played a preeminent role in the development of modern literary Kazakh, died in 1904.

-The number of settlers from the Russian Empire rose in Kazakhstan once the Trans-Aral Railway from Orenburg to Tashkent was completed in 1906.
+In 1906, the number of settlers from the Russian Empire rose further once the Trans-Aral Railway from Orenburg to Tashkent was completed.

 The "Great Game" period is generally regarded as running from approximately 1813 to the Anglo-Russian Convention of 1907.

-The literary magazine Ay Qap was published between 1911 and 1915.
+The literary magazine Ay Qap was published between 1911 and 1915, playing a role in the intellectual development of early 20th-century Kazakhs.

-The literary magazine Qazaq was published between 1913 and 1918.
+The literary magazine Qazaq was published between 1913 and 1918, playing a role in the intellectual and political life among early 20th-century Kazakhs.

-The literary magazine Ay Qap was published between 1911 and 1915.
+The literary magazine Ay Qap was published between 1911 and 1915, playing a role in the intellectual development of early 20th-century Kazakhs.

-In 1916, the most serious uprising, the Central Asian revolt, occurred where the Kazakhs attacked Russian and Cossack settlers and military garrisons.
+In 1916, the most serious uprising, the Central Asian revolt, occurred, with Kazakhs attacking Russian and Cossack settlers and military garrisons.

-Following the collapse of central government in Petrograd in November 1917, the Kazakhs experienced a brief period of autonomy.
+Following the collapse of central government in Petrograd in November 1917, the Kazakhs experienced a brief period of autonomy (the Alash Autonomy) before eventually succumbing to the Bolsheviks' rule.

-The literary magazine Qazaq was published between 1913 and 1918.
+The literary magazine Qazaq was published between 1913 and 1918, playing a role in the intellectual and political life among early 20th-century Kazakhs.

-In 1919, resistance by both sides of the Central Asian revolt against the communist government ended.
+By late 1919, both sides in the conflict stemming from the Central Asian revolt had ceased resisting the communist government.

-On August 26, 1920, the Kirghiz Autonomous Socialist Soviet Republic was established within the Russian Soviet Federative Socialist Republic.
+On 26 August 1920, the Kirghiz Autonomous Socialist Soviet Republic within the Russian Soviet Federative Socialist Republic (RSFSR) was established.

-In 1920, Aleksandr Zatayevich, a Russian official, created major works of art music with melodies and other elements of Kazakh folk music.
+In 1920, Aleksandr Zatayevich, a Russian official, created works of art music with elements of Kazakh folk music.

 In June 1925, the Kirghiz ASSR was renamed the Kazak ASSR and its administrative centre was transferred to the town of Kyzylorda.